chnm/model-articles/content/articles/blocknewman.md

 {{% notation title="What To Do" %}}
-Here I overviewed general ideas about addressing some of the discrepancies in publication abstracts: ways to talk across time periods, see commonalities, and embrace interdisciplinarity.
+Here I overviewed general ideas about addressing some of the discrepancies in publication abstracts such as ways to talk across time periods, see commonalities, and embrace interdisciplinarity.
 None of this strikes me as particularly original or exciting, but I suspect much of it remains a challenge to effectively undertake.